Gamers Blast ‘Call of Duty’ Developer’s Islamophobia Screw-Up

 The issue erupted on social media when BKTOOR, a self-described physicist and gamer, wrote on Twitter in Arabic on Nov.
 10, “Brothers I’m seeing pages from the Quran on the floor in the zombie map.
 I think it should be taken down as quickly as possible if it’s true.”

 From there, the Muslim community began to boycott the game, with some saying they wouldn’t play until the detail had been removed during the next software update.
-Others simply deleted the game from their rolodex and vowed not to play at all.
+Others simply deleted the game and vowed not to play at all.

 “Could we, please, just not put text from the Quran on the ground or...where people can walk on it.
 Even if you think religion is nonsense, there’s just no reason to be disrespectful towards two billion people's culture and beliefs in a videogame for a throwaway asset,” tweeted game developer Rami Ismail.